 1. The sizes of flow and return pipes from the boiler should be determined by normal methods, according to the requirements of the system.
 The connections on the boiler are 22mm.
+Capillary solder fittings MUST NOT be used - ONLY compression fittings are suitable.

 2. A 20 °C (36°F) drop in temperature across the system is recommended for condensing boilers.
-Existing radiators may be oversized and so allow this, but where radiator sizing is marginal it may be advisable to retain a system temperature drop of 11°C (20°F).
+Existing radiators may be oversized and so allow this, but where radiator sizing is marginal it may be advisable to retain a system temperature drop of $11^{\circ}C$ (20°F).